xamarin/docs-archive/Recipes/ios/multitasking/test_location_changes_in_simulator/README.md

 # Recipe

 1. Launch the iOS Simulator.
-Then, open the iOS Simulator's  <span class="UIItem">Debug</span> menu and select  <span class="UIItem">Location > Freeway Drive</span> .
+Then, open the iOS Simulator's  **Debug** menu and select  **Location > Freeway Drive** .
 This will simulate a coastal drive up California's highway 280:

   [ ![](Images/00.png)](Images/00.png)

 2. Deploy the application to the simulator.
 The simulator will begin feeding sample data to the application, which should respond appropriately.
-For example, running the  [Track Significant Location Change](http://docs.xamarin.com/recipes/ios/multitasking/track_significant_location_change/) code in the simulator produces the following application log:
+For example, running the  [Track Significant Location Change](https://developer.xamarin.com/recipes/ios/multitasking/track_significant_location_change/) code in the simulator produces the following application log:

   [ ![](Images/02.png)](Images/02.png)

-3. If your application requires a custom location to test, choose the  <span class="UIItem">Location > Custom Location...</span> option from the  <span class="UIItem">Debug</span> menu, and specify your own latitude and longitude to test:
+3. If your application requires a custom location to test, choose the  **Location > Custom Location...** option from the  **Debug** menu, and specify your own latitude and longitude to test:

   [ ![](Images/03.png)](Images/03.png) [ ![](Images/04.png)](Images/04.png)